List of Anita Blake: Vampire Hunter characters: Robert

-A beautiful blond, Robert is first introduced as one of the strippers at Guilty Pleasures, and later is promoted to its manager.
+A beautiful blonde, Robert is first introduced as one of the strippers at Guilty Pleasures and later is promoted to become its manager.
 Although a century old, Robert is essentially a coward and repeatedly backs down in confrontations with Jean-Claude's enemies.

 Robert marries Monica Vespucci and they are able to conceive a child.
-Shortly thereafter, he is killed by Sabin's triumvirate as part of a plot to heal Sabin.
+Shortly thereafter, Robert is killed by Sabin's triumvirate as part of a plot to heal Sabin.

 Appearances: Guilty Pleasures, The Lunatic Cafe, Bloody Bones, The Killing Dance.

 Truth

 Brother of Wicked, Truth is nearly killed trying to capture a fleeing vampire from the Church of Eternal Life on Anita's command.
 He is blood oathed by Anita.
 With Wicked, he helped to slay his entire bloodline, and together he and his brother have traveled alone for years.
 Noted warriors, the brothers are called "The Wicked Truth."

 Their bloodline has extreme speed and can pass for human, even to witches.
 If the vampire council wanted shapeshifters killed they sent for Wicked and Truth's bloodline, the "warrior elite".

 During Skin Trade, Truth was afraid of Anita because she held the ardeur and that she'd be a monster in the end just like Belle Morte.
 His thoughts change when he hears her fear of that same thing and both brothers promise that they'll kill her if that ever happened.
 He is the more modest of the brothers.